ParrotSec/documentation/docs/info/nvidia-gpu.md

 # Verify
 # ASK Palinuro!
-# Merge with GPU tutorial?
+# Merge with GPU tutorial? (palinuro: absolutely yes)
 # Missing Photos
 NOTE: Currently a WIP (work in progress, some links might not work and some documentation is likely missing.)